 An intervention report is used by the Pastoral teams to collate comments for every lesson and may be used to monitor work, behaviour, attendance or punctuality.
 In addition, Curriculum Areas may place students on a subject report.
-It is usual to inform parents that their child is "on report" and for them to sign it daily.
+It is usual to inform parents/carers that their child is "on report".